-Situated mid block in a quaint Ottawa neighbourhood (Wellington Village) this project will prove the above questions are not only possible but can be used to develop something of merit.
+Situated mid-block in a quaint Ottawa neighbourhood (Wellington Village) this project will prove the above questions are not only possible but can be used to develop something of merit.
 Located in the Champlain Park area, a little known pocket beside Tunney’s Pasture, it is close to amenities on Wellington and the Ottawa River parkway.
 Perfect for a family with a walking lifestyle.
 The property has an east-west orientation and west-facing frontage crucial for both Passive Solar and Ventilation concepts.
 The site zoning easily supports the growth and flexibility required to change as the family grows and ARCA-VERDE intends to do so with as small a footprint (house size) as possible

 Champlain Park has seen many recent rejuvenation projects, often increasing neighbourhood density.
 It is truly a neighbourhood in transition.
-The Keyworth Passive House is a demonstration of balance between the family needs, environmental responsibility and respect for the neighbourhood context resulting in a new architectural language.
-Three obstacles turned into opportunity.
+The Keyworth Passive House is a demonstration of a balance between the family needs, environmental responsibility and respect for the neighbourhood context resulting in a new architectural language.
+Three obstacles turned into an opportunity.

-It is important to ARCA-VERDE to arrange the house so that it does not appear large.
+It is important for ARCA-VERDE to arrange the house so that it does not appear large.
 The form and sloping roofline serve to reduce the presence of the structure on the street.
 The result is an expression that is elegant and unimposing.

 The house is composed of a single compact and efficient volume.
 The house location is nestled against the west and north property lines to permit maximum solar exposure.
 The outcome is a compact and efficient interior layout.
 The garage location creates a pseudo side lane permitting access to the back door.
 The back entrance releases the front façade to be the formal entrance and street presence.
 All everyday family functions can occur through the informal entrance.
 The Keyworth Passive House is an important project for the firm as it is through this project that our approach to houses developed.